 We are subject to threats of litigation and are involved in actual litigation and damage claims arising in the ordinary course of business, such as actions related to injuries, property damage, contract disputes, and handling or disposal of vehicles.
-The material pending legal proceedings to which we are party, or of which our property is subject, include the following matters.
+There are no material pending legal proceedings to which we are party, or with respect to which our property is subject.